abbyfincher/01-My-Blog/Post_4_.md

 ### Results

 Click the image for a YouTube video.
-It will open in a new tab.
+It will not open in a new tab.

 [![Ghost Hunt](https://github.com/abbyfincher/01-My-Blog/blob/master/IMG_20180910_070208_228.jpg)](https://www.youtube.com/watch?v=0lGKW_-wxrw)